 Hitching, Loading, & Securing

 Once you’ve hitched up to a trailer, always verify that the trailer hitch is properly secured.
 Ball-and-socket type hitches can seem to lock in place when in fact the ball is not properly seated in the socket.
 If this occurs, the trailer is at risk of bouncing off the hitch while driving.
-All trailers must be attached to the tow vehicle by an adequate chain system as well as an emergency trailer brake system to control and/or stop the trailer in the event of a break-away.
-Furthermore, the trailer hitch lever should be secured by a pin or lock so that it does gyrate loose while driving.
+All trailers must be attached to the tow vehicle by an adequate chain system as well as an emergency trailer brake system to stop the trailer in the event of a break-away.
+Furthermore, the trailer hitch lever should be secured by a pin or lock so that it cannot gyrate loose while driving; a bolt and nut is not an appropriate hitch pin as the nut can vibrate loose.

 Your load is not worth anyone’s life, and as such securing anything to a trailer or in the bed of a pickup comes with heavy responsibility – take it seriously and always double, even triple check all ropes, straps, and binders.
 It’s also not a bad idea to pull over periodically and check to ensure the load is secure on longer trips.
 Always secure a load in all directions; the load is going to be influenced by various forces.
 The suspension is going to push the load up and down and side-to-side, while braking and acceleration is going to apply forces forward and backwards.
-When hauling vehicles or equipment, it’s best to secure a load from four individual points (in some areas, this is the only legal way to haul a vehicle).
+When hauling vehicles or equipment, it’s best to secure a load from four individual points being pulled in four different directions (pulling at each of the four corners, for example).
 Doing so ensures that if a single chain/binder or strap should come loose, the load is still secured at three points.
-And finally, always tie or tape the handles of chain binders to keep them from popping off.
+And finally, always secure the handles of chain binders to keep them from coming loose (tie wire, duct tape, or chain tails all work).

 • Set your trailer brakes before you need them.
 Electric trailer brakes are simple to adjust, simply apply the brake while coasting slowly and increase/decrease the braking force as necessary.
 You should be able to hold the tow vehicle with the trailer brakes.
 Put the truck in drive, fully engage the trailer brakes using the brake controller, and then release the brakes of the vehicle.
 If the truck creeps forward, you likely need to increase your trailer brake force.
 Of course, you'll need to fine tune these settings after a few stops.